Like us on Facebook

 Four computer screens showing underwater footage of Endurance

-Photo, video and laser pictures of Endurance22 displayed in the control room of the AUV onboard the S.A.
+Photo, video and laser pictures captured by Endurance22, displayed in the control room of the AUV onboard the S.A.
 Agulhas II.
 (Photo Credit: Esther Horvath / Falklands Maritime Heritage Trust)

-The discovery was made 3,008 meters below the waters of the Weddell Sea by the crew of the Endurance22 Expedition.
-The location is within a search area that was predetermined by the team prior to its departure from Cape Town, South Africa, and four miles south of the position originally recorded by the Endurance‘s captain, Frank Worsley.
+The discovery was made 3,008 meters below the waters of the Weddell Sea by the crew of the Endurance22 expedition.
+The site is within a search area that was predetermined by the team prior to their departure from Cape Town, South Africa, four miles south of the position originally recorded by Endurance‘s captain, Frank Worsley.

 Postcards indicating Ernest Shackleton's Endurance has been found

-Photo Credit: Esther Horvath / Falklands Maritime Heritage Trust
+Postcards celebrating Endurance‘s discovery.
+(Photo Credit: Esther Horvath / Falklands Maritime Heritage Trust)

 The cold temperatures and lack of wood-eating sea organisms meant the wreck was found in relatively good condition.
 Among the most notable finds were the ship’s name still readable on the wood and gear piled against the taffrail.
 The rudder was also located beneath the stern, along with the still-intact ship’s wheel, complete with spokes.
 Sea sponges, anemones and other ocean life have made the shipwreck their home, but do not appear to have damaged it.